herry13/nuri/README.md

   press 'Y' and enter to execute the plan (if the plan exists).

-- to execute any generated plan
+- to execute any generated plan with orchestration

 		$ nuri plan -m model.sfp -a

+- to execute any generated plan with choreography

+		$ nuri bsig -a

 Console mode